-It should also be noted that the graph of Fig. 16 has cycles, which implies that messages passing algorithms on this graph will be iterative.
+It should also be noted that the graph of Fig. 16 has cycles, which implies that message passing algorithms will be iterative.
 The convergence of such algorithms is not, in general, guaranteed, but robust (almost-sure) convergence is often observed in practice.